 - Applicant Details

-After providing the details click on the submit option.
-After verification of details, the license will be issued to the applicant.
+After providing the details, click on the submit option.
+After verification of more information, the license will be issued to the applicant.

-The official notification pertaining to the Revised Guidelines of Bonded Manufacturing Scheme is as follows:FAQ-Section-65-october-2020
+The official notification about the Revised Guidelines of Bonded Manufacturing Scheme is as follows:FAQ-Section-65-october-2020